 One of the reasons why Smart UI fascinates me is the way Design Patterns are used.
 As you explore Smart UI code you encounter many of these patterns.
 But what is a design pattern and why use them?
 A pattern is a reusable solution that can be applied to commonly occurring problems without the need to code a completely unique solutions each and every time.
 Design patterns are templates which, when applied, solve commonly occurring design problems through proven solutions.

-Fastman is thrilled to announce the latest release of our Permissions Manager for OpenText Content Server.
-This release builds upon Permissions Manager’s core access control capabilities and introduces new ways of accessing permissions information through Content Server 16’s Smart UI.
+Fastman is thrilled to announce the latest release of our Permissions Manager for OpenText Content Suite.
+This release builds upon Permissions Manager’s core access control capabilities and introduces new ways of accessing permissions information through Content Suite 16’s Smart UI.

 The General Data Protection Regulation (GDPR) is set to come into effect as early as May 2018.
 Thus far the GDPR regulation is considered to be one of the most far-reaching pieces of legislation to ever hit the modern digital age.

-Fastman today announced the latest release of Fastman Permissions Manager update for OpenText Content Server.
+Fastman today announced the latest release of Fastman Permissions Manager update for OpenText Content Suite.
 New capabilities introduced in the latest release of Permissions Manager, include…

 Ok, to be fair it’s not just OpenText that has this problem, pretty much all ECM systems have their quirks when it comes to administration.
 Lets find out more about how Fastman has addressed some of the common frustrations…..

 Content Suite is not a bowl of cereal, it’s a grand banquet held every day of the month, month after month, year after year.
 A banquet that manages your core business information – privacy, confidentiality, compliance and all that.
 To many that’s not the most exciting topic but it’s the sort of thing lawyers love to poke holes in.